 My next three recommendations all come from Champagne, and one thing that is often overlooked is just how well-suited Champagne is to be served with food.

 Canard-Duchêne Rosé (€36.95 down from €44.95), is a very fine example of quality Rose Champagne; this is a wine with great elegance and complexity but above all, there is an abundance wonderful red-berry fruit.
 With a dry finish and palate cleansing freshness, this is an ideal choice to serve with delicately smoked salmon.

 Lanson Rosé (€47.95 down from €57.95), has a beautiful pale pink hue, is dry in style with hints of summer fruits and crisp refreshing acidity.
 While this would go very-well not just with kinds of seafood and but also with white meat, Lanson Champagne who sponsors tennis at Wimbledon would certainly advocate drinking with it strawberries.

 We have to push the budget out a bit for my last selection, but if you can manage it, you will be getting your hands on an astoundingly-good fine wine!
 Bollinger Special Cuvée Rosé (€65.00 down from €83.00), is complex and multi-layered with its red berry fruit complemented perfectly by the underlying toasty and nutty characters.
 The finish is crisp and fresh and slightly spicy.
 With all that complexity and texture, this wine is crying out to be served alongside a seared duck breast.

-*Please note, prices are correct at time of publishing.
-Please check our website or in-store for the most up-to-date pricing.
+Please note, prices are correct at time of publishing, these offers will end on February 25th 2020.
+Please check our website or stores for the most up-to-date pricing.